StamusNetworks/scirius/ui/docs/general/faq.md

 ## Where are Babel, Prettier and ESLint configured?

 ESLint, Babel and Prettier all have their own config files in the root of the project.
-Same for Jest and stylelint.
+Same for Jest.

 ## Where are the files coming from when I run `npm start`?